 On the other hand, gasoline generators are also noisier than propane generators.
 Although there are several things you can do to reduce the noise, the easiest thing to do is simply buy a noise barrier.

-First and foremost, there’s really no such thing as a stand-alone propane generator unless you’re installing a permanent standby generator.
+First and foremost, there’s no such thing as a stand-alone propane generator unless you’re installing a permanent standby generator.
 Portable propane generators are either dual-fuel or tri-fuel.

 This means you automatically get all the benefits and disadvantages mentioned above, plus all the benefits and disadvantages of propane.